qmacro/qmacro.github.io/src/talks.md

 This SAP CodeJam event is on the topic of the SAP Cloud Application Programming Model (Node.js), and specifically about service integration.
 It will introduce you to how to find, import and integrate external service definitions into your project, service mocking, remote service access, how destinations and the SAP Cloud SDK are used, and more.

 ---

-<a name="past"></a>

-# Past talks & workshops

-Here are some of my talks and workshops from the recent past.

 <a name="recap-conf-podium-discussion"></a>